plrg-bristol/intensional-datatys/README.md

   $ cabal install intensional-datatys
   Resolving dependencies...
 ````
-Then use the flags ``-package intensional-datatys`` and ``-fplugin Intensional`` when invoking GHC as usual, e.g:
+Then use the flags ``-package intensional-datatys``, ``-fplugin Intensional``, ``-g``,  ``-fno-ignore-interface-pragmas``, and ``-fno-omit-interface-pragmas`` when invoking GHC as usual, e.g:
 ````
-  $ ghc -package intensional-datatys -fplugin Intensional Main.hs
+  $ ghc -g -fno-ignore-interface-pragmas -fno-omit-interface-pragmas -package intensional-datatys -fplugin Intensional Main.hs
 ````
+The latter three ensure that the compiler can properly detect when a branch will immediately throw an error.
 Optionally, add the flags detailed [here](#optional-ghc-flags) to the command line invocation to help the analysis efficiency or to view inferred types interactively.